 The deaths of Aaron and Moses are outstanding examples of victory over the grief and fear that ordinarily accompany physical death—and these examples of victory took place under the old covenant!
 God commanded them to die.
 He took their spirits.

 Aaron and Moses died in obedience to the Lord while in the full vigor of their physical lives.
 No weaknesses claimed their bodies.
 Perhaps their continued exposure to the Glory of God had rendered them somewhat immune to disease.
 They marched obediently into the midst of their deceased loved ones, laying down their flesh along the way.

-And Aaron the priest went up into mount Hor at the commandment of the Lord, and died there, in the fortieth year after the children of Israel were come out of the land of Egypt, in the first day of the fifth month.
+Then Aaron the priest went up to Mount Hor at the command of the LORD, and died there in the fortieth year after the children of Israel had come out of the land of Egypt, on the first day of the fifth month.
 (Numbers 33:38)

 Wasn’t that marvelous?
 Can you imagine anything more glorious than that?
 Aaron’s work was finished.
 For Aaron to have remained past his appointed hour would have blemished the perfection of the Lord’s work among the Israelites.
 Aaron’s generation was required to die in the wilderness in the forty-year period, and this was the “fortieth year.”
 Of course, Aaron’s calendar had been established before he was born (Psalms 139:16).

 It was time for Aaron to be reunited with his people who had gone on before, including Abraham, Isaac, and Jacob, as well as his many relatives and friends who had perished in the wilderness.

 Aaron climbed Mount Hor, as God told him to do, and passed into the spirit realm—there to await the Day of the Lord along with his relatives and acquaintances.
 (He is still waiting, for he cannot be made perfect apart from us.)